h2oai/h2o-3/h2o-docs/src/product/explainability.rst

         exm = aml.leader.explain(test)

 Notes:
+''''''

 In R, the ``H2OExplanation`` object will not be printed if you save it to an object.
 If you save the output to an object, you can access the plots and associated data for each explanation.
 Then you can ``print(exa)`` to print the explaiation.

 In Python, the ``H2OExplanation`` will always be printed, even if you save it to an object.
-Once you save it to an object, however, it can't be printed again, so you must ``from IPython.core.display import display`` and ``display(exa)`` instead.
+Once you save it to an object, however, if you want to print it again, you ``from IPython.core.display import display`` and ``display(exa)``.